MicrosoftDocs/quantum-docs/articles/how-to-work-with-re.md

 - Easily compare multiple results in a tabular format.
 - Easily compare multiple results in a chart.

-For example, consider the following Q# operation that creates multiplier with a `bitwidth` parameter that can be passed to the operation.
+For example, consider the following Q# operation that creates multiplier with a `bitwidth` parameter that can be passed to the operation as argument.
 The operation have two input registers, each the size of the specified `bitwidth`, and one output register that is twice the size of the specified `bitwidth`.

 ```python
 %%qsharp